Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 Not to mention that mimicking an API request is not scalable.
 They often require cookies and authentications alongside other restrictions that can easily block you out.

-Time to get our hands dirty!
+It's time to get our hands dirty!
 Get ready to write some code and see precisely how to scrape a dynamic website in Python!

 Prerequisites